 This romantic garden has been establishing itself since 1657.
 It is a magical mystery tour of endless paths meandering under magnificent trees, unusual shrubs with a plethora of woodland bulbs and plants at your feet.
 Lift the branches of a Hamamelis mollis to find the startled heron take off from the pond and look up to the massive trunk of the Abies alba 100 feet up.
-From snowdrops to hellebores then trillium and bluebells, flowering shrubs and roses, the interest of the garden continues until the wonderful autumn colours.
-The sculptures by David Annand and Nigel Ross.
-Look out for the ten foot tea pot and the yew table ready for the Mad Hatters' tea party!
+From snowdrops to hellebores then trillium and bluebells, flowering shrubs and roses.
 The garden is at its best in May.
+The sculptures are by David Annand and Nigel Ross.
+Look out for the ten-foot teapot and the yew table ready for the Mad Hatter’s tea party!

 Forgandenny is on the B935 between Bridge of Earn and Dunning.

 · Dunbarney and Forgandenny Parish Church 30% & All Saints Episcopal Church: Glencarse 30%.